Biomimicry = Sustainability

 What is consciousness?
 Neuroscience Theory / Quantum Theory

-How does collective social consciousness/subconsciousness inspire urban planning process?
+How does collective social consciousness/subconsciousness inspire the urban planning process?

 original.jpg